Rigidity of proper colorings of $\mathbb{Z}^d$: Breakups

 Here we prove Lemma~\ref{lem:existence-of-breakup}.
-As we have mentioned, the collection $Z=(Z_P(f))_P$ defined in~\eqref{eq:Z-def} is always a breakup.
-The main difficulty is therefore to ensure that the breakup is seen from a given set.
+As we have mentioned, the collection $Z=(Z_P(f))_P$ defined in~\eqref{eq:Z-def} is always a breakup as long as $\Int(\Lambda)^c$ is in the $P_0$-pattern.
+The main difficulty is therefore to construct a breakup that is seen from a given set.
 For this, we require the following lemma which allows to ``close holes''.
 The proof is accompanied by Figure~\ref{fig:closing-holes}.

-\begin{lemma} Let $V,W \subset \Z^d$ and let $B$ be the union of connected components of $W$ that are infinite or disconnect some vertex in $V$ from infinity.
+\begin{lemma} Let $V,W \subset \Z^d$ and let $B$ be the union of connected components of $W$ that are either infinite or disconnect some vertex in $V$ from infinity.
 Let $A$ be a connected component of $B^c$.
 Then $\extB A$ is contained in a connected component of $(W^c)^+$. \end{lemma}

 \begin{proof} Let $a,a' \in \extB A$.
 It suffices to show that $a$ and $a'$ are connected by a path in $(W^c)^+$.
 Assume towards a contradiction that this is not the case.

 Let $S$ be the connected component of $a$ in $(W^c)^+$ and note that $\intextB S \subset W$.
 Let $\bar{S}$ be the co-connected closure of $S$ with respect to $a'$.
 Since $a' \notin S$ by assumption, we have $a' \notin \bar{S}$.
 Since Lemma~\ref{lem:int+ext-boundary-is-connected} implies that $\intextB \bar{S}$ is connected and since $\intextB \bar{S} \subset \intextB S \subset W$, we see that $\intextB \bar{S}$ is contained in a connected component $D$ of $W$.